Super Eagles begin preparation for Africa Cup of Nations | Goal.com

 Nigeria have started preparation for the 2019 Africa Cup of Nations at their training base in Asaba on Monday.

-Leicester City midfielder Wilfred Ndidi and Leganes defender Kenneth Omeruo arrived at the team's base on Monday to swell the camp to 20.
+Leicester City midfielder Wilfred Ndidi and Leganes defender Kenneth Omeruo arrived at the team's base on Monday as the camp swoll to 20.

 #TotalAFCON2019 camp update.— 🇳🇬 Super Eagles (@NGSuperEagles) June 3, 2019